iterate-ch/docs/mountainduck/preferences.md

 ```

 ### Default Connection Profiles
 The connection profiles for support [default protocols](../protocols/index.md) are always enabled.

-### Cache

-#### Enable Cache

-Allow buffering file contents in a temporary location which is only deleted when quitting the application.
-If unchecked, opened files will not automatically be available for offline usage when using connect mode *Smart Synchronization*.

 ## Login Item
 Reconnect after restarting the computer.
 If you choose *Enable Login Item* and *Save Workspace* in *Preferences → General* and do not manually eject the volume prior to reboot it will reconnect after login.